Estimating the mass-to-distance ratio for a set of megamaser AGN black holes by employing a general relativistic method

-Motivated by recent achievements of a full general relativistic method in estimating the black hole (BH) parameters, we continue to estimate the mass-to-distance ratio of a set of supermassive BHs hosted at the core of the active galactic nuclei (AGNs) of NGC 1320, NGC 1194, NGC 5495, Mrk 1029, and J1346+5228.
-We also include the $x_0$-offset of BHs as well as recessional redshifts of host galaxies produced by peculiar motion and cosmological expansion of the Universe in our estimation.
-In order to perform calculations, we use a general relativistic model and a Bayesian fitting method.
-We find that this model allows us to estimate the central BH mass-to-distance ratio of J1346+5228 for the first time.
-Finally, we calculate the gravitational redshift of the closest maser to the BH for each AGN.
-This gravitational redshift is a general relativistic effect produced by the gravitational field that is now properly included in the modeling.
+\abstract {Motivated by the recent achievements of a full general relativistic method in determining black hole (BH) parameters, we continue to estimate the mass-to-distance ratio of the supermassive BHs hosted at the core of the active galactic nuclei (AGNs) of the megamaser galaxies NGC 1320, NGC 1194, NGC 5495, and Mrk 1029.} {Our aim is to study the properties of super massive BHs at the centers of the selected AGNs by using a full general relativistic method that allows us to address the potential detection of relativistic effects within such astrophysical systems.} {In order to perform statistical estimations with publicly available observational data, we used a general relativistic model that describes BH rotation curves and further employed a Bayesian fitting method.} {We estimated the mass-to-distance ratio of the aforementioned BHs, their position and the recessional redshifts of the host galaxies produced by both peculiar motion and cosmological expansion of the Universe.
+Finally, we calculated the gravitational redshift of the closest maser to the BH for each AGN.
+This gravitational redshift is a general relativistic effect produced by the gravitational field of the BH properly included in the modelling.} {}